 Research background

-Chronic total occlusion (CTO) is found in 18% to 31% of patients who undergo coronary angiography.
+Chronic total occlusion (CTO) is found in 18%-31% of patients who undergo coronary angiography.
 Successful recanalization of CTOs has been shown to be associated with reduced recurrent angina pectoris rates and increased long-term survival.
 Although the success rate of CTO percutaneous coronary intervention (CTO-PCI) has improved, CTO-PCI remains technically challenging.
 The Fielder XT guidewire was designed for CTO lesions.
 To validate whether the use of the guidewire increases the success rate, we compared the results of CTO-PCI with or without the guidewire.
 We hypothesized that the use of Fielder XT guidewire can increase the success rate of CTO-PCI.

 Research motivation